 There is no intrinsic difference:

-The pair of "microinstruction-register" and "control storage address register" can be regarded as a "state register" for the hardwired control.
-Note that the control storage can be regarded as a combinational logic circuit.
+The pair of a "microinstruction-register" and a "control storage address register" can be regarded as a "state register" for hardwired control.
+Note that a control storage can be regarded as a combinational logic circuit.
 We can assign any 0,1 values to each output corresponding to each address, that can be regarded as the input for a combinational logic circuit.
 This is a truth table.

 CISC also can be implemented by using hardwired control:

-CISC and RISC are the major two different types of ordinary SISD machines.
-Since the hardwired control have been historically faster, both of these two types of machines are implemented by using the hardwired control in our microcomputer design educational environment known as the City-1.
+CISCs and RISCs are two major different types of ordinary SISD machines.
+Since hardwired control has been historically faster, both of these two types of machines are implemented by using hardwired control in our microcomputer design educational environment City-1.

 - The same field configuration (state assignment) can be used for both of these two types of control.
 This is clear because of the above identification.

-- We can use any large FSM, that has horizontal microcode like state assignment, since the delay for the hardwired control logic does not matter at all so long as it is less than or equal to the delay for the data-path that includes adders, shifters and so on, since the control logic circuit works in parallel with the data-path.
+- We can use any large FSM, that has horizontal microcode like state assignment, since the delay for the FSM does not matter at all so long as it is less than or equal to the delay for the data-path that includes adders, shifters and so on, since the FSM works in parallel with the data-path.

 - Ryuichi TAKAHASHI:

 - Ryuichi TAKAHASHI, Kenta KANDA, Yuji KIHARA, Hajime OHIWA: